-Note 1: The co-sponsored observing systems are the WMO-IOC-UNEP-ICSU Global Climate Observing System (GCOS), the WMO-IOC-UNEP-ICSU Global Ocean Observing System (GOOS) and the WMO-IOC-UNEP-ICSU Global Terrestrial Observing System (GTOS).
+Note: The co-sponsored observing systems are the WMO-IOC-UNEP-ICSU Global Climate Observing System (GCOS), the WMO-IOC-UNEP-ICSU Global Ocean Observing System (GOOS) and the WMO-IOC-UNEP-ICSU Global Terrestrial Observing System (GTOS).

-1.1.2 The WIGOS shall facilitate the use by WMO Members of observations from systems that are owned, Note managed and operated by a diverse array of organizations and programmes.
+1.1.2 The WIGOS shall facilitate the use by WMO Members of observations from systems that are owned, managed and operated by a diverse array of organizations and programmes.

-1.1.3 The principle purpose of WIGOS shall be to meet the evolving requirements of Members for observations.
+1.1.3 The principal purpose of WIGOS shall be to meet the evolving requirements of Members for observations.

-Note: The promulgation of WIGOS will advance the state of observing systems and data exchange world-wide, with additional benefits emerging as the concept is adopted by entities beyond WMO itself and its partner organizations.

-1.1.4 The interoperability (including data compatibility) of WIGOS component observing systems shall be achieved through their common utilization and application of internationally accepted standard and recommended practices and procedures.
+1.1.4 The interoperability (including data compatibility) of WIGOS component observing systems shall be achieved through their common utilization and application of internationally accepted standards and recommended practices and procedures.
 Data compatibility shall also be supported through the use of data representation standards.

 1.2 WIGOS component observing systems